edinburgh-napier/SET09102/notes/unit2_processes/issues.md

 The set of open issues associated with a repository is commonly referred to as the _issue backlog_.
 This term is used to describe all the open issues that need to be addressed, including bugs, feature requests, tasks, and other tracked work.
-The backlog helps teams organize and prioritize the issues that are pending resolution.
+The backlog helps teams organise and prioritise the issues that are pending resolution.
 In Agile or Scrum projects, this backlog may be further refined into sprints or milestones.
 Issue selection refers to the process of choosing which issues from the backlog will be included in a particular sprint.